futurice/my-journey-my-impact/README.md

 Consider sharing your My Journey canvas with colleagues!
 Your journey & goals are an inspiration for others and help your colleagues support you on your journey.

+# License

+All the materials in this My Journey x My Impact repository are licensed with [CC BY-SA 4.0](LICENSE).